dumpsterfireproject/test-comparisons/README.md

 used together in combination with each other.
 Selenium automates web browsers.
 Cucumber is the world's leading tool for Behavior Driven Development.

 Note that in this example, I've configured it to generate the HTML report in the root of the selenium-cucumber directory.
 I've committed an example for easy viewing.
+Also, you can check out the latest run in the [CircleCI](https://app.circleci.com/pipelines/github/dumpsterfireproject/test-comparisons) pipeline to view the latest report under the "Artifacts" tab.
+In that tab, you will see a link to ~/repo/selenium-cucumber/cucumberHtmlReport.html, which you can click to see the actual ouput report from the latest run.

 ### Pros
 - Cucumber is ported to many programming languages and has a large community and toolset.